OfferZen-Community/root-chatbot/readme.md

 - FICA your Root account and get access
 - Do the Silly Name Maker [tutorial](https://developers.google.com/actions/dialogflow/first-app) on Dialogflow

-(The example uses Firebase and JS in the build fulfillment section, but we highly suggest avoiding this and using [ngrok](https://ngrok.com/) or your preferred way expose an endpoint.)
+(The example uses Firebase and JS in the build fulfillment section, but we highly suggest avoiding this and using [ngrok](https://ngrok.com/) or your preferred way to expose an endpoint.)